KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 ## Removing values from list

-Hey, it's getting pretty cool.
+Hey, it’s getting pretty cool.
 We can add values to list pretty much wherever we want.
 We can replace any value within a list.
 All we have left is to be able to remove values from lists.

 ### Removing values `x`